 For another addition & subtraction game, check out Osmo’s Math Wizard and the Magical Workshop!

-On the directional cards, kids need to create arrows pointing to the front, to the back, to the right, and to the left.
+Directional cards are flashcards with arrows pointing forward, backward, to the right and to the left.
 You can time this game to make it more challenging.

 For digital-physical coding games, shop Osmo’s Coding Starter Kit.